shovelandsandbox/glacier-theme/README.md

 # Glacier

 [Glacier](http://glaciertheme.com) is a flat, colorful theme/color scheme for Sublime Text 2.
-It focuses on using brighter colors to introduce more contrast compared to other flat approaches.
+It focuses on using saturated colors to introduce more contrast and visual interest compared to other flat approaches.

 ![Glacier Screenshot](screenshot.jpg)
 ![Glacier Screenshot](screenshot-2.jpg)